![]() deutsches Glossar |

 which a route is established by a

-CENTRALIZED TRAFFIC CONTROL (CTC)
+CENTRALISED TRAFFIC CONTROL (CTC)

 A control system in which the local interlockings are remote-controlled